Paul Mendelson: Writing career

-Paul Mendelson's first hit television series was the BBC Comedy May to December, which ran for 39 episodes, from 2 April 1989 to 27 May 1994 on BBC One and was nominated for BAFTA best comedy.
+Mendelson's first hit television series was the BBC comedy May to December, which ran for 39 episodes, from 2 April 1989 to 27 May 1994 on BBC One, and was nominated for a BAFTA for Best Comedy.
 It starred Anton Rodgers as a widower solicitor in love with a much younger woman.
-He then created and wrote the BBC series So Haunt Me about a family home haunted by the ghost of a Jewish mother, played by Miriam Karlin.
+Mendelson then created and wrote the BBC series So Haunt Me about a family home haunted by the ghost of a Jewish mother, played by Miriam Karlin.
 The show was produced by Cinema Verity for the BBC and originally aired from 1992 to 1994.
-Mendelson's most recent television situation comedy series in the UK is My Hero which ran for six seasons on BBC One from February 2000 to September 2006.
-Based on his own experiences with testicular cancer he wrote the acclaimed ITV play Losing It, starring Martin Clunes, for which he was nominated Televisual Awards Best Writer 2007.
+Mendelson's most recent television situation comedy series in the UK is My Hero, which ran for six seasons on BBC One from February 2000 to September 2006.
+Based on his own experiences with testicular cancer, he wrote the acclaimed ITV play Losing It, starring Martin Clunes, for which he was nominated at the Televisual Awards for Best Writer in 2007.
 Having also survived prostate cancer, Mendelson is actively involved in cancer awareness charities and events.

 Current projects

-Paul Mendelson created the original idea and is creative consultant on the DreamWorks Animation/Fox forthcoming series 'Neighbors from Hell'.
+Mendelson created the original idea and was creative consultant on the DreamWorks Animation/Fox series Neighbors from Hell.
 He writes original plays for BBC radio and adapts Joyce Porter's Chief Inspector Dover novels for BBC Radio 4.
-Mendelson is currently developing his BBC radio play 'A Meeting in Seville' as a movie.
+Mendelson is currently developing his BBC radio play A Meeting in Seville as a film.